DelazJ/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 By default, QGIS opens a single map view (called "main map"), which is tightly bound to the :guilabel:`Layers` panel.
 The main map *automatically* reflects the changes you make in the :guilabel:`Layers` panel area.
-But it's possible to have additional map views to preview different renderings of your dataset, side by side; while still relying on the layers properties as set in the :guilabel:`Layers` panel, each map view can display a different set of layers at different scale and extent.
+But it is possible to have additional map views to display different renderings of your dataset, side by side; these map views can not follow the changes in the Layers panel, but they while still relying on the layers properties as set in the :guilabel:`Layers` panel, each map view can display a different set of layers at different scale and extent.

+By default, QGIS opens a single map view (called "main map"), which is tightly bound to the :guilabel:`Layers` panel; the main map *automatically* reflects the changes you do in the :guilabel:`Layers` panel area.
+But it is also possible to open additional map views that could diverge from the :guilabel:`Layers` panel current state. display different renderings of your dataset, side by side; these map views can not follow the changes in the Layers panel, but they while still relying on the layers properties as set in the :guilabel:`Layers` panel, each map view can display a different set of layers at different scale and extent.